XMU-Kuangnan-Fang-Team/GENetLib/docs/source/introduction.rst

 When the input data is scalar data, we adopt the :ref:`ScalarGE model<scalarge-label>`.
 This model is designed to characterize G-E interaction effects between high-dimensional (scalar) genetic variables and environmental variables.
 When the input data is functional data or densely measured observations, we adopt the :ref:`FuncGE model<funcge-label>`.
+This model is utilized to capture G-E interaction effects between functional genetic variables and scalar environmental variables.

-This package also supports diverse output requirements:
+To adapt to the multiple output types in clinical analysis, this package supports diverse output requirements:

 - Continuous output data